PowerShellEmpire/PowerTools/README.md

 on the domain the current user has local administrator access on.
 See function descriptions for appropriate usage and available options.

+For detailed output of underlying functionality, pass the -Debug flag to most functions.

+For functions that enumerate multiple machines, pass the -Verbose flag to get a progre status as each host is enumerated.

 Veil-PowerView is a part of the [Veil-Framework](https://www.veil-framework.com/) and was developed by [@harmj0y](https://twitter.com/harmj0y).